Best walks in Stratford

 One of our only walks to start in Central London and lead you East, the Jubilee Greenway was created in 2012 to celebrate the Queen’s Diamond Jubilee and the London 2012 Olympic and Paralympic Games.

-At 60km long, it’s one to be tacked in sections if you’re not a seasoned walker.
+At 60km long, it’s one to be tackled in sections if you’re not a seasoned walker.
 But you’ll take in some of London’s major landmarks in each stage.
-In the section running through East London, you can expect to see Victoria Park, Chapel Market, QEOP and Camden Market.
+In the section running through East London, you can expect to see Victoria Park, Chapel Market, Queen Elizabeth Olympic Park and Camden Market.
 In the City of London you’ll pass Kensington Palace and Buckingham Palace.

 Once completed, you can celebrate by downloading your very own certificate from the Transport for London website.